A Theoretical Approach for Structuring and Analysing Knowledge Provenance for Visual Analytics: Limitations and Future Work

+We have experienced that VAKG can quickly result in large and complex KGs, which are hard to visualize and may cause issues related to storage space if used indiscriminately.
+So far, we have provided examples that were simple enough to be explained and visualized.
+Still, we attempted to store dozens of user workflows as a VAKG, and the result was too complex to visualize.
+Indeed, we recognize that the complexity depends on the modeled and recorded workflow, though graph network analysis is always possible.
+We plan on investigating better ways to visualize both simple and complex VAKGs, especially when considering what analysis is being done as future work.

-The most critical limitation of VAKG is that user-tracking has largely been seen very negatively.
-User protection laws and initiatives, like Europe's GDPR and Apple's ``Ask not to track'' features, are just a few of many examples.
-VAKG depends on users' consent to be tacked and that their data be analyzed, which is undoubtedly a concern.
-This limitation is not new and is shared by all related works.
-However, in many cases, the users of VAKG are also the ones whose behavior is being tracked, which means that they would accept and welcome the tracking necessary for VAKG to work.
-For instance, if VAKG is used in conjunction with Vis4ML~\cite{sacha2018vis4ml} to model how data scientists perform ML-related tasks in Kaggle, the results would be useful for these same data scientists to learn and perfect their practice.
-Further study is needed to analyze how impactful this would be if VAKG is implemented as a system.
-Still, until then, we believe that many use-cases would welcome our approach.
+The most critical limitation of VAKG, perhaps, is that user-tracking has been broadly seen negatively.
+User protection laws and initiatives, like Europe's General Data Protection Regulation (GDPR)~\cite{EUdataregulations2018} and Apple's ``Ask not to track'' features, are just a few examples.
+Although VAKG is not a novel way to perform user-tracking, user consent for tracked and behavior analysis is undoubtedly a relevant concern.
+However, this concern is not new and is shared by all related works which tackle user-tracking or behavior analysis.
+We also argue that in many cases, the users of VAKG are the same whose behavior is being tracked, which means that they probably would accept and welcome the necessary tracking since they would do the analysis.
+Further study is needed to analyze how impactful this would be.